 We refer to our estimated revenue on uncompleted contracts, including the amount of revenue on contracts for which work has not begun, less the revenue we have recognized under such contracts, as "backlog."
-Our definition of backlog may differ from that used by other companies.
 We calculate backlog differently for different types of contracts.
 For our fixed-price contracts, we include the full remaining portion of the contract in our calculation of backlog.
 A customer's intention to award the Company work under a fixed-price contract is not included in backlog unless there is an actual award to perform a specific scope of work at specific terms and pricing.
-For many of our unit-price, time-and-equipment, time-and-materials and cost-plus contracts, we only include projected revenue for a three-month period in the calculation of backlog, although these types of contracts are generally awarded as part of MSAs that typically have a one- to three-year duration from execution.
+For many of our unit-price, time-and-equipment, time-and-materials and cost-plus contracts, we only include projected revenue for a three-month period in the calculation of backlog, although these types of contracts are generally awarded as part of MSAs that typically have a one-year to three-year duration from execution.
 Given the duration of our contracts and MSAs and our method of calculating backlog, our backlog at any point in time may not accurately represent the revenue that we expect to realize during any period and our backlog as of the end of a fiscal year may not be indicative of the revenue we expect to generate in the following fiscal year and should not be viewed or relied upon as a stand-alone indicator.
 See "Item 1A.
 Risk Factors-Backlog may not be realized or may not result in profits."

 Certain of the projects that we undertake are not completed in one accounting period.
 Revenue on construction contracts is recorded based upon the percentage-of-completion accounting method determined by the ratio of costs incurred to date on the contracts (excluding uninstalled direct materials) to management's estimates of total contract costs.
+Under the percentage-of-completion method of accounting, revenue recognition is largely a function of contract costs incurred for any given period.
+Contract costs may include direct material, labor, subcontractor and material procurement services, equipment, and those indirect costs related to contract performance such as indirect labor, supplies, tools and repairs.
+While our contracts typically include labor, equipment and indirect costs, the amount of subcontractor and material costs on any individual contract can vary considerably.

 There can be no assurance as to the accuracy of our customers' requirements or of our estimates of existing and future needs under MSAs, or of the values of our cost or time-dependent contracts and, therefore, our current backlog may not be realized as part of our future revenues.
 Subject to the foregoing discussions, the following table summarizes that amount of our backlog that we believe to be firm as of the dates shown and the amount of our current backlog that we reasonably estimate will not be recognized within the next twelve months:

-Backlog at Backlog at December 31, 2011
+Backlog a Backlog at December 31, 2012 Amount estimated

-• Amount estimated

-to not be recognized Total Backlog at

-(in thousands) Total within 12 months December 31, 2010
+(in thousands) Total Amount estimated to not be recognized within 12 months Total Backlog at December 31, 2011

-T&D \$ 612,153 \$ 189,726 \$ 428,994
+T&D \$ 375,708 \$ 41.151 \$ 612,153

+, -

-C&I 80,625 15,709 91,948
+C&I 121,871 28,283 80,625

-Total \$ 692,778 \$ 205,435 \$ 520,942
+Total \$ 497,579 \$ 69,434 \$ 692,778